The Hijazi inequality on conformally parabolic manifolds: Introduction

 \begin{corollary} Let $(M,g, \sigma)$ be a conformally parabolic Riemannian spin manifold of dimension $n>2$ and with $\lm>0$.
 Then the conformal Hijazi inequality is valid. \end{corollary}

-We give a brief outline of the paper: In Sect. \ref{2}, we review some notations for the identification of spinor bundles of conformally equivalent metrics.
+We give a brief outline of the paper: In Section \ref{2}, we review some notations for the identification of spinor bundles of conformally equivalent metrics.
 Furthermore, we give a refined Kato inequality that will be used in the proof of Theorem \ref{n5sb}.
-In Sect. \ref{3}, we give some properties of $\lambda_1^+$ and $\lm$ on conformally parabolic manifolds.
-With these preparations, the Theorems \ref{Hij1}, \ref{n5sb} and \ref{Hij2} can be shown in Sect. \ref{4}.
+In Section \ref{3}, we give some properties of $\lambda_1^+$ and $\lm$ on conformally parabolic manifolds.
+With these preparations, the Theorems \ref{Hij1}, \ref{n5sb} and \ref{Hij2} can be shown in Section \ref{4}.\\

+After this paper was written an article by Christian B\"ar \cite{Baer09} was published also dealing with the spectrum of noncompact manifolds.
+He restricts to uniformly positive curvature endomorphisms but also deals with generalized Dirac operator.